 External Ornate Stonework and Restoration

 The Monument is one of the City of London's most outstanding landmarks and visitor attractions.
-It has recently undergone a programme of improvements and repairs.
+It has recently undergone a program of improvements and repairs.
 The £4.5 million project, funded by the City of London Corporation, involved the cleaning and repair of the Monument's stonework and the re-gilding of its famous golden orb.

 Completed in 1677, Sir Christopher Wren's flame-topped Monument to the Great Fire of 1666 stands 202 ft high and is positioned 202 ft from the spot in Pudding Lane on which the Great Fire is believed to have started.